 While we postpone the detailed description of our proposal to the main body of the paper, here we stress that our PLR is conjugate, and can thus be easily implemented using dummy observations and combined with existing popular priors, such as the Minnesota prior (Litterman, 1979).
-Moreover, conjugacy allows the closed-form computation of the marginal likelihood, which can be used to select the tightness of our PLR or conduct inference on it (Giannone et al., 2015).
+Moreover, conjugacy allows the closed-form computation of the marginal likelihood, which can be used to select the tightness of our PLR following an empirical Bayes approach, or conduct fully Bayesian inference on it based on a hierarchical interpretation of the model (Giannone et al., 2015).